 It’s okay to indulge on the outdoor fireplace or luxury bathroom tiles that you’ve been envisioning, but to keep your budget in check, focus on the priorities and items that will give you the best value for your dollar.
 Invest in features that will improve your everyday living and boost your property value, like energy-efficient construction or a finished basement.

-Find more inspiration and ideas for designing your new home by checking out the residential applications gallery featuring custom ICF homes from across North America.
+Find more inspiration and ideas for designing your new home by checking out these modern ICF house plans or looking at our residential applications gallery featuring custom ICF homes across North America.

 We’re committed to supporting homeowners and design professionals who are interested in or use our products.
 We’re always happy to help and provide more information.